 Being a couple-team is essential to the well being of your entire family.
-Your unique connection with your husband or wife should be clear to all.
+Your unique connection with your husband, wife or partner should be obvious to all.

-You are to form with your partner a couple-team within the greater family.
+You and your partner need to be a couple-team within the greater family.
 This includes being a unique grouping amongst your children, extended family such as your parents and siblings, as well as amongst your friends.

-Think of yourselves as executives in large cooperation.
+Think of yourselves as executives in large corporation.
 Thousands of people are employed, but as the executives – the CEO and CFO – you have a unique and powerful status.
-You use your status and authority for the benefit of the company and those that work there.
-So too in your family, you and your wife or husband or committed partner are to form an executive team and use your influence to benefit all.
+You use your status and authority for the benefit of the company and those who work there.
+So too in your family, you and your spouse or committed partner need to be an executive pair and use your influence to benefit all.

 Here are the basics that need to be true for you and your partner if you are to be a strong and successful couple-team.
 Consider each item and describe what you need to do / change to achieve this position.